Why you should always promote your Content on Social Media? Is Promoting Content on Social Media Effective?

 And simply putting a link to your most recent post isn’t as effective as once it was.
 You’ll need to be strategic if you want your target audience to notice your content on social media.

-Now, here’s how to use social media to promote your content.
+Now, here’s how promote your content on social media.

 8 Methods to Promote Your Social Media Content